RobHolme/HL7-Powershell-Module/readme.md

 __-Filter <string[]>__ Only includes messages where a HL7 item equals a  specific value.
 The format is: HL7Item=value.
 The HL7Item part  of the filter is of  the  same  format as the  -ItemPosition parameter.
 The -Filter parameter accepts a list of filters (separated by a comma).
 If a list of filters is provided then a message must match +all+ conditions to be included.

+>The filter is intended to filter at the message/file level when querying a large number of files (to include/exclude the messages from the results).
+It will not filter on individual repeating segments or fields within a message - the results will still include __all__ fields requested from the messages matched by the filter condition. e.g. if you filter on OBX-3=NM, all OBX-3 values from all OBX segments will be returned, but only for messages queried that contain at least 1 OBX-3 value equal to 'NM'.
+Message not matching the filter condition are excluded from the results.

 Filter Examples:
 * `-Filter MSH-9=ADT^A05` This filter would only include messages that had "ADT^A05" as the value for the MSH-9 field.
 * `-Filter MSH-9=ADT^A05,PV1-2=OUTPATIENT` This filter would only include messages where both the MSH-9 field contained "ADT^A04" and the PV1-2 field contained "OUTPATIENT"